+AUSTRIA

+Improvement of retention capacity on catchment scale

+Structural protection measures

+Water retention measures

+CZECH REPUBLIC

+Construction of dry reservoirs

+Construction of water reservoirs

+HUNGARY

+Adjusting the design flood levels on border rivers.

+SLOVENIA

-AUSTRIA • Improvement of retention capacity on catchment scale • Structural protection measures • Water retention measures CZECH REPUBLIC Construction of dry reservoirs Construction of water reservoirs HUNGARY Adjusting the design flood levels on border rivers.
-SLOVENIA Measure U7 - Structural flood protection measures (coordination with the downstream or upstream countries) U2 Natural water retention measures (coordination with the downstream or upstream countries) Measure U20 - Financial, system, international river basin coordination and other measures (bilateral water management commissions)
+Measure U7 - Structural flood protection measures (coordination with the downstream or upstream countries)

+U2 Natural water retention measures (coordination with the downstream or upstream countries)

+Measure U20 - Financial, system, international river basin coordination and other measures (bilateral water management commissions)

+ROMANIA

+Creation of new permanent / non-
-ROMANIA Creation of new permanent / non-permanent on-line (in - line) reservoirs Creation of new off-line reservoirs Heightening of dams to increase the storage capacity Increasing the capacity of large spillways in order to increase the discharge capacity Increasing riverbed transit capacity by resizing bridges Updating / amending/ optimizing the operation rules of reservoirs in order to increase the attenuation capacity; Inter-basins connection channels (flood discharges/water volumes derivation) Removal of retaining structures (dams' removal) - to be studied in each case.
-UKRAINEAgreement of the design flood levels on the boundary sections Channel, Measures involving physical GERMANY GERMANY

-ICPDR / International Commission for the Protection of the Danube River / www.icpdr.org

-Coastal and Floodplain Works interventions in freshwater channels, mountain streams, estuaries, coastal waters and flood-prone areas of land, such as the construction, modification or removal of structures or the alteration of channels, sediment dynamics management, dykes, etc. Dikes, dams, flood protection walls, dunes, beach ridges, mobile flood defences Maintenance measures of static/mobile flood defence systems Conceptions / studies / expertise Research and development projects and best practice projects Information and training In Federal Water Act (WHG) it is codified, that no measures shall be taken within a river basin which significantly increase the risk of flooding upstream or downstream: § 67: see above § 68: see above AUSTRIA Development of concepts, plans, projects, strategies on catchment scale to improve the water and sediment balance CZECH REPUBLIC Relocation of river dikes (make more space to rivers) Construction of diversion and lateral channels SLOVENIA Measure U7 - Structural flood protection measures (coordination with the downstream or upstream countries) U2 Natural water retention measures
+permanent on-line (in - line) reservoirs Creation of new off-line reservoirs Heightening of dams to increase the storage capacity Increasing the capacity of large spillways in order to increase the discharge capacity Increasing riverbed transit capacity by resizing bridges Updating / amending/ optimizing the operation rules of reservoirs in order to increase the attenuation capacity; the coordinated operation of reservoirs in cascade Inter-basins connection channels (flood discharges/water volumes derivation) Removal of retaining structures (dams' removal) - to be studied in each case.
+UKRAINE Agreement of the design flood levels on the boundary sections Channel, Measures involving physical GERMANY GERMANY Coastal and Floodplain Works interventions in freshwater channels, mountain streams, estuaries, coastal waters and flood-prone areas of land, such Dikes, dams, flood protection walls, dunes, beach ridges, mobile flood defences In Federal Water Act (WHG) it is codified, that no measures shall be taken within a river basin which significantly increase the risk of flooding upstream or downstream: as the construction, modification or removal of structures or the alteration of channels, sediment Maintenance measures of static/mobile flood defence systems § 67: see above § 68: see above dynamics management, dykes, etc. Conceptions / studies / expertise Research and development projects and best practice projects Information and training AUSTRIA Development of concepts, plans, projects, strategies on catchment scale to improve the water and sediment balance CZECH REPUBLIC Relocation of river dikes (make more space to rivers) Construction of diversion and lateral channels Measure U7 - Structural flood protection measures (coordination with the downstream or upstream countries) U2 Natural water retention measures (coordination with the downstream or upstream countries) Measure U20 - Financial, system, international river basin coordination and other measures (bilateral water management commissions) ROMANIA

-(coordination with the downstream or upstream countries) Measure U20 - Financial, system, international river basin coordination and other measures (bilateral water management commissions) ROMANIA Channelling of the river - local interventions (incl. stabilisation of the riverbed) Inventory of hydrotechnical works for the improvement of torrential riverbeds and evaluation of their status / functionality Rehabilitation of hydrotechnical systems used for the improvement of torrential riverbeds Consolidation of torrential riverbeds with small hydrotechnical works (up to 5 m elevation) New dikes (along localities) or building second protection lines Protection dikes for coastal areas Heightening of the existing embankments
+Channelling of the river - local interventions (incl. stabilisation of the riverbed) Inventory of hydrotechnical works for the improvement of torrential riverbeds and evaluation of their status / functionality Rehabilitation of hydrotechnical systems used for the improvement of torrential riverbeds Consolidation of torrential riverbeds with small hydrotechnical works (up to 5 m elevation) New dikes (along localities) or building second protection lines Protection dikes for coastal areas Heightening of the existing embankments Dikes rehabilitation for operating to their design standards Assessment of setting back, partial or full removal of flood embankments (to be studied in each case) UKRAINE Agreement of the working projects and construction works for protective structures on the boundary territories